HoiJean/djangoforbeginners-book/manuscript/ch4.md

 # Chapter 4: Message Board app

-In this chapter we will use a database for the first time to build a basic *message board* application.
+In this chapter we will use a database for the first time to build a basic *Message Board* application where users can post and read short messages.
 We'll explore Django's powerful built-in admin interface which provides a visual way to make changes to our data.
 And after adding tests we will push our code to Bitbucket and deploy the app on Heroku.

-Django provides built-in support for several types of databases.
+Django provides built-in support for several types of database backends.
+With just a few lines in our `settings.py` file it can support PostgreSQL, MySQL, Oracle, or SQLite.
 But the simplest--**by far**--to use is [SQLite](https://www.sqlite.org/) because it runs off a single file and requires no complex installation.
+By contrast, the other options require a process to be running in the background and can be quite complex to properly configure.
 Django uses SQLite by default for this reason and it's a perfect choice for small projects.

 ## Initial Setup